almariah/kube-sg/README.md

 **Note: kube-sg assumes that pods IPs allocated from the same VPC pool where your resources are located or pods and resources are in the same network.**

-To install kube-sg: first maek sure that you attach the following IAM policy to the master node:
+To install kube-sg: first make sure that you attach the following IAM policy to the master node:
 ```json
 {
             "Action": [